avilesjf/synthv-scripts/README.md

 Store and display internal project notes for a track.
 Retrieving all SV:T(text) inside a script and generate a function for translation language.
 Read loudness audio data and apply loudness parameters.
-Mute/unmute selected notes by duplicating them in the same location.

 ## parameters-scripts
 Shift offset parameters down/up/left/right.